tobixen/plann/TASK_MANAGEMENT.md

 The standard allows for recurring tasks, but doesn't really flesh out what it means that a task is recurring - except that it should show up on date searches if any of the recurrances are within the date search range.
 Date searches for future recurrances of tasks is ... quite exotic, why would anyone want to do that?

-From a "user perspective", I think there are two kind of recurrences:
+From a "user perspective", I think there are two kind of task recurrences:

 * Specified intervals - say, the floor should be cleaned every week.
 You usually do it every Monday, but one week everything is so hectic that you postpone it all until late Sunday evening.
 It would be irrational to wash it again the next day.
 And if you missed the due date with more than a week - then obviously the next recurrence is not "previous week".
 (Except, one may argue that the status of previous week should be set to "CANCELLED")
 * Fixed-time.
 If you have some contract stating that you should be washing the floor weekly, then maybe you would want to wash the floor again on Monday, even if it was just done Sunday.
 Or perhaps one of the children is having swimming at school every Tuesday, so sometime during Monday (with a hard due set to Tuesday early morning) a gym bag with swimwear and a fresh towel should be prepared for the child.
 Or the yearly income tax statement, should be delivered before a hard due date - every year.

-I choose to interpret a RRULE with BY*-attributes set (like BYDAY=MO) as a recurring task with "fixed" due times, while a RRULE without BY*-attributes should be considered as a "interval"-style of recurring task.
+I choose to interpret a `RRULE` with `BY*`-attributes set (like `BYDAY=MO`) as a recurring task with "fixed" due times, while a `RRULE` without `BY*`-attributes should be considered as a "interval"-style of recurring task.

 There can be only one status and one complete-date for a vtodo, no matter if it's recurring or not.